 We study how increasing contract length affects adverse selection in health insurance markets.
-While health risks are persistent, private health insurance contracts in the U.S. have short, one-year terms.
-Short-term, community-rated contracts allow patients to increase their coverage only after risks materialize, leading to market unraveling.
+Although health risks are persistent, private health insurance contracts in the United States have short, one-year terms.
+Short-term, community-rated contracts allow patients to increase their coverage only after risks materialize, which leads to market unraveling.
 Longer contracts ameliorate adverse selection because both demand and supply exhibit horizon effects.
 Intuitively, longer horizon risk is less predictable, thus elevating demand for coverage and lowering equilibrium premiums.
-We estimate risk dynamics using data from 3.5 million U.S. health insurance claims and calculate counterfactual coverage and welfare in equilibrium with two-year contracts.
-We predict that such contracts would increase coverage by 6% from its initial level and yield average annual welfare gains of $100–$200 per person.
-Welfare gains from increased enrollment would partly offset by exposing those with low coverage to greater risk.
+We estimate risk dynamics using data from 3.5 million U.S. health insurance claims and find that risk predictability falls significantly with horizon.
+Counterfactuals using these estimates suggest that a reform implementing two-year contracts would increase equilibrium coverage by 12-19 percentage points and yield average annual welfare gains of $600-$900 per person.
+A third of these effects are driven by insurers' response and the rest by changes in consumer expectations.

 Darmouni, Olivier, and Dan Zeltzer.
 "Horizon Effects and Adverse Selection in Health Insurance Markets."
-Columbia Business School, February 14, 2017.
+Research Paper No. 17-27, Columbia Business School, July 16, 2020.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.